davenquinn/xenoliths/paper/text/figure-captions.md

 ##reconstruction

-Tectonic reconstruction of the California margin at 19 Ma showing the early evolution of the San Andreas transform system, offshore oceanic plates, and the reconstructed location of modern exposures of the Cretaceous batholithic belt, the disaggregated Mojave--Salinia batholith, and surface outcrops of subduction channel schists in the Mojave province.
+Tectonic reconstruction of the California margin at 19 Ma showing the early evolution of the San Andreas transform system, the evolving slab window and microplate detachment [after @Wilson2005], and the reconstructed location of modern exposures of the
-Reconstruction of displaced features such as Salinia batholithic exposures from @Schott1998, @Schott2001, @Chapman2012, and @Dickinson2005 is combined with reconstruction of the evolving slab window and microplate detachment after @Wilson2005.
-The Monterey plate ridge ceased spreading at 20 Ma, and the labeled age which corresponds to @fig:neogene_sections|b.
+Cretaceous batholithic belt, the disaggregated Mojave--Salinia batholith, and surface outcrops of subduction channel schists in the Mojave province [after @Schott1998; @Schott2001; @Chapman2012; @Dickinson2005].

 ##isotopes